An Affair to Remember

 An Affair to Remember is a 1957 American romance film directed by Leo McCarey and starring Cary Grant and Deborah Kerr.
 Filmed in CinemaScope, it was distributed by 20th Century Fox.
-It is considered among the most romantic films of all time according to the American Film Institute.
+It is considered among the most romantic films ever according to the American Film Institute.
 The film was a remake of McCarey's 1939 film Love Affair, starring Irene Dunne and Charles Boyer.